 The total duration of a Downriver race should be between 20 to 60 minutes depending on the rapids and access to the river (the duration of the Downriver race should be submitted at the time of proposal to the IRF).

 The race should be started in groups of between 4 and 8 rafts depending on the venue conditions.
 However, if the possibility exists for more than 8 rafts to start simultaneously, then this configuration should be chosen.
+If the river is not suitable to have more than one team start at a time for safety reasons, then teams may be started one at a time.

 The Start Line should be as fair as possible for every Team.
 If venue conditions do not permit this, Teams will be allowed to select their starting position in order from highest ranked to lowest ranked according to the total previous achieved points.